goodhamgupta/cs5346_task_A3/README.md

 # Task A3: Visualization using Python

 Solution to task A3 for CS5346.

+## Notebook

+- You can view a non-interactive version of the notebook [here](https://nbviewer.org/github/goodhamgupta/cs5346_task_A3/blob/main/A0225160U_A3.ipynb)
-Click below to launch with Binder!
+- Or, you can click below to launch with Binder!

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/goodhamgupta/cs5346_task_A3/HEAD?labpath=A0225160U_A3.ipynb)

-## Setup
+## Local Setup

 - Install requirements using the commands: